Amazon Qualified Ecommerce Fulfillment

 Amazon monitors the metrics and key performance indicators, which apply to the entire online retailing operation as well as the SKU level, to determine whether or not a product is eligible to display the Amazon Prime badge.

 That means service must be reliable.
 ITS Logistics ecommerce fulfillment meets Amazon’s Seller Fulfilled Prime Standards and can help e-retailers meet Amazon’s requirements in a cost-effective way.
 With ITS’s ecommerce order fulfillment services, e-retailers benefit from same-day shipping services, pick and pack, drop shopping, order processing and fulfillment and partnerships with small parcel carriers, helping to reduce costs and delivery times.

-Plus, ITS can handle returns management, customer notification, and catalog fulfillment.
+Additionally, ITS can handle returns management, customer notification, and catalog fulfillment.
 Our strategic location in Reno/Sparks, Nevada, offers overnight access to the largest western cities for fast delivery.

 2. Online Retail is Expected to Grow

-ITS’s e-commerce fulfillment services provide:
+ITS’s ecommerce fulfillment services provide: